MPSlib: Variable template size in mps_snesim_tree and mps_snesim_list

-mps_snesim_tree and mps_snesim_list allowing using a template size that changes for each multiple grid.
-The template size is given as a value for the coarsest multiple grid, and a value for the final dense simulation grid.
-Linear interpolation is used to compute the template size at each multiple grid
+mps_snesim_tree and mps_snesim_list support a template size that changes for each multiple grid level.
+The template size is specified for the coarsest multiple grid and for the final dense simulation grid; linear interpolation is used at intermediate levels.

-For example using a template size of 8x7x4 oon the coarsest grid and a template size of 4x3x3 on the finest grid can be given in the mps_snesim parameter file as
+For example, using a template size of 8x7x4 on the coarsest grid and 4x3x3 on the finest:

 Search template size X # 8 4